Miss Ukraine Universe

-Miss Ukraine Universe (Міс Всесвіт Україна) is national beauty pageant in Ukraine.
-The winner represents Ukraine at the Miss Universe beauty contest.
+Miss Ukraine Universe (Міс Всесвіт Україна) is a national beauty pageant in Ukraine.
+The winner represents Ukraine at Miss Universe.

-The pageant exists since 2006, after the Miss Ukraine Organization lost the Miss Universe franchise to Oleksandra Nikolayenko.
-The winner of the pageant represents Ukraine at the Miss Universe contest.
+The pageant has existed since 2006, after the Miss Ukraine Organization lost the Miss Universe franchise to Oleksandra Nikolayenko.
+The winner of the pageant represents Ukraine at Miss Universe.
 Previously, the representative of Ukraine was chosen by the Miss Ukraine Committee.

-The current Miss Ukraine Universe is Sofiya Tkachuk from Rivne, who was crowned on June 9, 2025.
+The current Miss Ukraine Universe is Anna Nikonova from Kyiv.

 History

-The Miss Ukraine Universe pageant was founded in 2006 by Oleksandra Nikolayenko Ruffin.
+The Miss Ukraine Universe pageant was founded in 2006 by Oleksandra Nikolayenko.

-Natalie Glebova, Miss Universe 2005 was invited by Oleksandra to visit Ukraine to promote the Miss Ukraine Universe contest in 2006.
-The first edition of the contest was won by Inna Tsymbalyuk.
+Natalie Glebova, Miss Universe 2005 was invited by Nikolayenko to visit Ukraine to promote the Miss Ukraine Universe contest in 2006.
+The inaugural contest was won by Inna Tsymbalyuk.

-In April 2016 Oleksandra Nikolayenko Ruffin sold the pageant.
+In April 2016 Nikolayenko sold the pageant.
 A foreign-owned international company became the new owner of the Miss Ukraine Universe beauty contest.

-The current Miss Universe license holder in Ukraine and the National Director of the Miss Ukraine Universe pageant is Anna Filimonova.
+The current Miss Universe license holder in Ukraine and the National Director of the pageant is Anna Filimonova.